kgarayev/kgarayev/README.md

 # Hi, I'm Kenan Garayev

 I'm a Software Engineer with a wealth of expertise in solving real-world challenges.
-I mainly use Node.js, React, Python, C, SQL and NoSQL for backend and frontend engineering.
+I mainly use React, Node.js, Python, Go, C, SQL and NoSQL for frontend and backend deveopment.

 ## My Tech Stack